 Assistant Professor of Women, Gender, and Sexuality and Psychology

-Dr. Avery is currently accepting applications for PhD students for the Community Psychology Program.
-She is also looking to recruit highly motivated undergraduate students for the RISELab in the Spring 2018.
-Interested parties should contact her directly at email@example.com.
+Dr. Avery is not accepting new students for the doctoral program in Community Psychology.
+However, she is looking to recruit highly motivated undergraduate students for the RISE Lab in the Spring 2021.
+Interested parties should contact her directly at firstname.lastname@example.org to apply.

 - Jerald, M. C., Cole, E. R., Ward, L. M., & Avery, L. R. (2017).
 Controlling images: How awareness of group stereotypes affects Black women’s well-being.
 Journal of Counseling Psychology, 64, 487-499. doi: 10.1037/cou0000233

 - Stanton, A. G., Jerald, M. C., Ward, L. M., & Avery, L. R. (2017).
 Social media contributions to strong Black woman ideal endorsement and Black women’s mental health.
 Psychology of Women Quarterly.
 Advance online publication. doi: 10.1177/0361684317732330

 - Avery, L. R., Ward, L. M., Moss, L., & Üsküp, D. (2016).
 Tuning gender: Representations of femininity and masculinity in popular music by Black artists.
 Journal of Black Psychology.
 Advance online publication. doi: 10.1177/0095798415627917